New Central vRA Cloud API Landing Page!

 - Python – Noted as one of the fastest growing developer languages, using Python in conjunction with the requests module offers some great interaction capabilities with REST API’s.
 As a heavy Python user myself – expect a lot of examples to come soon!
 Pythonistas Unite!
 More information to come here as well!

 Usecase is important!
-Stay tuned for our next post on this topic where we will start interacting with these API’s to not only give some examples of you can use these API’s to solve real usecases, but how VMware and the Hands On Lab is using these API’s to automate the Cloud Automation Services hands on lab!
+Stay tuned for our next post on this topic where we will start interacting with these API’s to not only give some examples of you can use these API’s to solve real usecases, but how VMware and the Hands On Lab is using these API’s to automate the vRealize Automation Cloud hands on lab!